MCP Server Documentation

 Input:

-• rrule: Object with dtstart and rule
+• rrule: Legacy object with dtstart and rule

 • timezone: IANA timezone identifier